tttMelody/KAP-manual/en/security/acl.en.md

 ## Manage Access Permission

-When a user uses KAP, whether a user can access a project and use some functionalities within the project is determined by project-level access control, there are four types of access permission role set at the project-level in KAP.
+When a user/group uses KAP, whether the user/group can access a project and use some functionalities within the project is determined by project-level access control, there are four types of access permission role set at the project-level in KAP.
 They are *ADMIN*, *MANAGEMENT*, *OPERATION* and *QUERY*.
-Each role defines a list of functionality user may perform in KAP system.
+Each role defines a list of functions user/group may perform in KAP system.

 - *QUERY*: designed to be used by analysts who only need access permission to query tables/cubes in the project.
 - *OPERATION*: designed to be used by operation team in a corporate/organization who need permission to maintain the Cube.
 OPERATION access permission includes QUERY.